grecdev/FitnessClub-Gym-Portfolio/README.md

 1. Open `developer console` pressing `F12`
 2. Click on the `Toggle Device Toolbar` button or press `Ctrl + Shift + M`

+- Optimisez Images
+- Basic SEO

+You can check for website performance with `google audit` (it checks for individual page):

+1. Open `developer console` pressing `F12`
+2. Select `Audits` tab
+3. Press `Run audits` blue button on the bottom of the tab